elchininet/custom-sidebar/README.md

 #### Advanced configuration options

+>[!IMPORTANT]
+>These options are intended for advanced users.
+They are not strictly necessary and you can use the plugin without making use of them.
+The purpose of these options is to reduce code repetition and share configurations.
+It is advisable that you do not use them if they result confusing to you or if you don't understand their usage.
+Check the [advanced configuration options usage section](#advanced-configuration-options-usage)

 | Property           | Type                               | Required | Description |
 | ------------------ | ---------------------------------- | -------- | ----------- |
 | js_variables       | Object                             | no       | An object containing variales that will be used in [JavaScript templates](#javascript-templates).
 The variables cannot be templates and they must be strings, numbers or booleans (check the [partials section](#partials) for an example) |